MDBInd/RD6006P/README.md

 ## Initial flash of ESP-12F

-- Jump GPIO0 to GND to enter the ESP8266 to programing mode (UART) by soldering a wire between the pins.
+- Jump GPIO0 to GND to enter the ESP8266 to programming mode (UART) by soldering a wire between the pins.

 - Install Python and Pip if you have not already.